Château Barbanau - Côtes de Provence L'Instant rouge 2020

 Wine rated (2022 guide) 89/100

-An expressive red with a nose reminiscent of blackcurrant.
-On the palate, it's a fine wine, with a slender silhouette and salivating tannins.
-A southern wine with a northern freshness.
+A very expressive red with a nose reminiscent of blackcurrant.
+The palate is delicate, with a slender profile enhanced by mouthwatering tannins.
+A southern wine with northern freshness.

 Customer rating